On the second Monday of each month (except December) the club holds a photo competition, either for print media or digital images.

 - Entries that do not meet the club's criteria for a competition type will not be eligible for an award and may be disqualified by the competition chair or the judge.

-- An image that has won an award in a competition, including a substantially similar image by the same maker, may not be entered in a another competition.
+- An image that has won an award in a competition, including a substantially similar image by the same maker, may not be entered in another competition.
 (If in doubt, ask the contest or judging chair.)

 - If a member's dues have not been paid, entries by that member will not be accepted.